 Speeds & Capacities

 Speed and capacity rates can vary depending on the material in your process.
-There’s no variable conveying rate with AMCs.
+The cable speeds can run as high as 1,200 ft/min (365m/min) and capacities are typically up to 36 ft3/min (1.0m3/min) There are no variable conveying rates with AMCs.

 Options and features are also key contributors to an AMC’s price.